karmaniverous/s3-streamlogger/readme.md

   transports: [new winston.transports.Console(), s3StreamTransport],
 });

-// Log a message to your console. logger.info('foo');
+// Log a message just to your console. logger.info('foo');

 // Log a message to your console AND your S3 bucket.